Noob3vol/ft_server/README.md

 running a nginx, wordpress and phpmyadmin service. you will also need dependency like php and mysql.

-##
+## Docker

+Docker is kind of a lightweight virtualisation technology used to maximise availibity and security of application.
+It got some concept attach to it but the most important of them are :

+- Image building is done with _Dockerfile_ which got his own set of rules and syntax.
+It's context is also detached from your system.

+- All manipulation on images and container can be done with docker API

+- it's os level virtualisation meaning security wise your "hypervisor" system is still vulnerable to kernel security issue

 ## debian under docker

 Systemd replace the init sytem used by debian-distribtution now.
-Since Docker use it's launch himself all the process needed to run the system you don't have access to it
+Since Docker it's own init system to start all the process needed to run the system you don't have access to it.

-No systemctl you got to use service https://askubuntu.com/questions/903354/difference-between-systemctl-and-service-commands
+No systemctl you got to use service (or directly use binary intended for service purpose) https://askubuntu.com/questions/903354/difference-between-systemctl-and-service-commands

 ## nginx